 During the fermentation banana brew produces a lot of foam!
 I recommend filling the container to the half and crumbling cookies on the surface (1 piece per 2.5 gl/10 liters of brew).This method is the best.
 Alternatively you can add vegetable oil (1 teaspoon per 2.5 gl/10 liters) or thick sour cream (kefir) in proportion of 2 tablespoons per 2.5-3.1 gl/10-12 liters.

-6. Install a water seal or a medical glove with a hole in one of the fingers on the bottleneck of the fermentation container.
+6. Install an airlock on the bottleneck of the fermentation container.

 Getting Banana Moonshine

 8. Filter the fermented brew through 2-3 layers of gauze.
 Squeeze the pulp thoroughly.
 If you don’t filter it, the brew will burn in the process of distillation, which will cause the moonshine to have a bitter taste and unpleasant odor.